bluegreen-labs/LUCAS_landscape_elements/README.md

 ├── LICENSE
 |
 ├── data
-│   ├── external       <- Data from third party sources.
-│   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 Never touch.
 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries.
 │
 ├── notebooks          <- Jupyter notebooks for exploration only.
-Naming convention should contain │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-pap-initial-data-exploration`.
 │
-├── references         <- Data dictionaries, manuals, bibliography (.bib) │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
 ├── environment.yml    <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `conda env export > environment.yml`